Introduction to Contemporary Arts and Politics

 You will require reliable internet access and headphones with mic.
 Presentations will typically be recorded and posted online for students to access during the course.
 Participation in the course means that your contributions to discussion in response to the formal presentations may be recorded for this purpose.

-The updated reading lists for this year’s course will be published Monday 11 April 2022 in Canvas.
+The updated reading lists for this year’s course will be published in Canvas in April 2023.

 1. Apply for the course at universityadmissions.se.
 Deadline March 15, 2023.